 5. Effect of Sunlight 🌞

-In the case of frame photo prints, you might be using a glass frame.
+In the case of framed photo prints, you might be using a glass frame.
 So, there will be lots of glare from your picture.
 Another issue with the paper print facing Sunlight is that the colors in the image tend to fade over a period of time.

 If you go for a matte canvas framed print, there won’t be any glare issues.
 Also, the fading issue is comparatively less in the case of canvas prints.